christophhart/hise_documentation/Scripting.md

 ### Live variable watching

-Inspect all variables and their current value by clicking on the 'DBG` button on the script processor (the panel with the '{...}` symbol should pop up and show a table with all variables.
+Inspect all variables and their current value by clicking on the `DBG` button on the script processor (the panel with the '{...}` symbol should pop up and show a table with all variables.
 This works for every variable declared in the root namespace (= in the onInit callback) as well as for global variables.
 They are updated once a second and if the value changes, they will blink red to indicate the change.

 You can of course add some console message printing code, but this is a neater way of checking if the script works as it is supposed to.